• About

 I store our bread out in the open on our kitchen counter.
 When we slice it, we leave it cut-side down on the cutting board to keep it fresh.

 But really, bread like this doesn’t stay on the counter long no matter how it’s stored!
-It disappears rather quickly.
+It disappears rather quickly, especially when paired with herbal chai tea or herb-infused hot cocoa.

 You can also freeze your homemade sourdough bread.
 I like to wrap my loaves in waxed paper or parchment paper, then seal them up tightly in a heavy-duty freezer bag with the excess air pressed out before sealing.